 Presidential order creates confusion about Maine monument

-In this Aug.
-4, 2015 photo, Lucas St. Clair, son of Burt's Bees founder Roxanne Quimby, poses on land proposed for a national park in Penobscot County, Maine.
+Lucas St. Clair, son of Burt's Bees founder Roxanne Quimby, poses on land in August 2015 proposed for a national park in Penobscot County, Maine.
 Mount Katahdin, the state's highest peak, can be seen in the background as a rainstorm passes through Baxter State Park.

 Add your comments below